-The SEL-251C Relay protects and monitors distribution busses and backs up distribution feeder relays.
-It offers important new and unique features, like user-programmable SELOGIC Control Equations, negative-sequence overcurrent elements, and selectable setting groups.
+The SEL-251C-1 Relay protects and monitors distribution busses and backs up distribution feeder relays.
+It offers important new and unique features like user-programmable SELOGIC Control Equations and selectable setting groups.
 The advanced relay design enhances security, reliability, sensitivity, and operation.